igurpreetsingh55/steeleye-assignment/README.md

     <li
       style={{ backgroundColor: isSelected ? "green" : "red", cursor: "grab" }}
       //Invalid prop isSelected of type array supplied to WrappedSingleListItem, expected boolean.
-Therefore converting it to boolean. onClick={() => onClickHandler(Boolean(index))}
+Therefore converting it to boolean.
+      //Converting it to boolean as invalid prop isSelected of type array supplied to WrappedSingleListItem expected bollean. onClick={() => onClickHandler(Boolean(index))}
     >
       {text}